Company-wide installation

 System properties vs. VM options

-From a technical perspective, system properties and VM options are the same thing, they are just specified in different files.
+From a technical perspective, low-level properties and VM options are the same thing, they are just specified in different files.
 System properties are specified in smartgit.properties in the SmartGit’s Settings Directory, VM options are specified in the smartgit.vmoptions file.
 From an administrative perspective, it’s recommended to configure all system properties in the smartgit.vmoptions file and leave individual user smartgit.properties files untouched.

 Note